AnkitMandusia/Sec-Form-Filling/README.md

 ---

-## ## Key Features ✨
+## Key Features ✨

 * **🤖 Multi-Agent System:** Employs specialist AI agents for distinct tasks (routing, data extraction, answering) to ensure high accuracy and reliability, avoiding the pitfalls of single-model systems.
 * **📊 On-the-Fly Visualizations:** Translates natural language requests like *"Chart the net income over the last 3 years"* into interactive plots using Plotly, powered by an AI that understands the user's visualization intent.
+* **🎯 Quantitative Evaluation:** Achieved an **80% Factual Correctness Score** using a rigorous, LLM-as-judge (RAGAS-style) evaluation framework, demonstrating the system's high reliability.
 * **🧠 "Natural Language to Query" Architecture:** The AI's primary role is to understand user intent and translate it into structured queries.
-This allows a robust Python backend (using Pandas) to handle all data processing, ensuring data accuracy and chart reliability.
+This allows a robust Python backend (using Pandas) to handle all data processing, ensuring data accuracy.
-* **⚡ Advanced RAG Pipeline:** Combines fast semantic search (using Qdrant) on unstructured text with structured data lookups from pre-processed financial tables for highly contextual and accurate responses.
 * **💬 Interactive Chat Interface:** A polished and responsive UI built with Streamlit, featuring streaming answers, a dynamic send/stop button, and a custom "Deep Space" theme.
 * **📚 Trustworthy Citations:** Every text-based answer is backed by direct quotes from the source document, providing verifiability and building user trust.

 ---

-## ## System Architecture 🏗️
+## System Architecture 🏗️

 The project is built on a professional multi-agent architecture where tasks are delegated to the most suitable component.
 This separation of concerns is the key to the application's reliability.